 What we are:

 A huge crowd discussed West Seattle’s transportation problems at our first meeting, which was recorded by the West Seattle Blog.
+The WSTC originally formed in September 2013, in response to looming 27% cuts to King County Metro to West Seattle.
 We came together because of the threatened 27% cuts to King County Metro our peninsula was facing in September 2013.
+That was our galvanizing moment to become a formal advocacy group on all transportation issues affecting our area.
 You can watch it here:

 West Seattle was getting a double hit: in addition to the 17% cuts the entire county was facing to King County Metro, we were also facing another 10% in cuts because of the “Viaduct mitigation money” from the WSDOT running out.
 This was a special fund for us, due to the massive disruption to our commutes from the Deep Bore Tunnel and Bertha digging.
 Unfortunately, the State only funded that through June 2014!
 At the end of that first meeting, with nearly all of the leaders of nearly all of the West Seattle neighborhood and community groups present, we unanimously formed the WSTC, and started working on our other problems as well…